ncasiraghi/generate_xclone_inputs/README.md

 The full-path to the folder where outputs will be saved.

 ### [`mc.cores`] Jobs in parallel
-The script can be run on multiple samples in parallel.
+The script can be run on multiple samples in parallel.<br/>
 Note:
 ```
 mc.cores ≤ wc -l single_cells_cn